ibrahimoguzc/DiscoverHeuristics/README.md

 - `data` contains the data that is used to train the functions
 - `specification` contains different specifications to inititate the pipeline

-Files in `funsearch/implementation`

-There are some files in `funsearch/implementation`.
+There are some files in `DiscoverHeuristics/heuristics_discovery/implementation`.
 They are as follows:

 - `code_manipulation.py` provides functions to modify the code in the specification.
 - `config.py` includes configs of the pipeline.